Thpopel/Portfolio/README.md

 - `describe`: Provides an overall view of the descriptive statistics
 - `mean`: Calculates the mean value of non-null entries
 - `count`: Provides the bumber of non-null observations

+To understand the use of these methods, we'll first import a dataframe.
+Importing a data file: [Importing data]()

 ### Exploratory Data Analysis: